fivetran/dbt_sage_intacct/README.md

     sage_account_pass_through_columns: ['new_custom_field', 'custom_field_2']
 ```
 ### Custom Account Classification
 Accounts roll up into different accounting classes based on their category.
 The categories are brought in from the `gl_account` table.
-We created a variable for each accounting class that can be modified to include different categories based on your business.
-This is configured within `dbt_project.yml` file with the default as follows:
+We created a variable for each accounting class (`Asset`, `Liability`, `Equity`, `Revenue`, `Expense`) that can be modified to include different categories based on your business.
+You can modify the variables within your root `dbt_project.yml` file.
+The default values for the respective variables are as follows:

 ```yml